HikmetCTK/Telecom_Churn_Analysis/README.md

 Integrate additional features such as customer feedback or social media sentiment.

-Experiment with advanced models like neural networks.
+Experiment with advanced models like neural networks.✅

-Deploy the best-performing model as a web application.
+Deploy the best-performing model as a web application.✅

 # Conclusion